thindil/nimalyzer/doc/configuration.rst

 level for info about the line of code which violates the rule is lvlError.
 The settings below checks for:

 1. If all procedures in the source code have pragma "contractual", "raises" and "tags".
 The last two can be empty or have listed values.
 2. If all parameters of all procedures are used in the code.
 3. If all parameters of all macros used in the code.
 4. If all calls in the code uses named parameters.
 5. If all public declarations and module have documentation, but without checking fields of objects' declarations.
 6. If all variables' declarations have declared type and value for them.
 7. If any local variable declaration can be updated to let or const.
 8. If any local variable declaration hides previously declared variable.
 9. If any `if` statement can be upgraded.
+10. If any `for` statement can be upgraded.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"